The End of B2B Selling As We Know It

 The Future of B2B Sales: Content Driven Account Based Marketing

-The right sales process today is one that fully aligns with how Buyers want to buy by facilitating their journey, rather than attempting to control the process.
+The right B2B selling process today is one that fully aligns with how Buyers want to buy by facilitating their journey, rather than attempting to control the process.

 The Account Based Marketing strategy considers this a top of funnel, middle of funnel, and bottom of funnel content strategy that naturally invites the Buyer deeper and deeper into your content world.